 In addition to assistance provided during the traditional teaching day, all faculty members will be available for two additional hours from Monday through Thursday each week for tutorials.
 Participation in these tutorials is generally voluntary; however, at any time during the semester, upon the recommendation of an instructor or as a term of a probationary agreement, a student may be required to attend tutorials for classes he/she is experiencing difficulty with.

 During study hours from 7:00 p.m. – 9:00 p.m., Sunday through Thursday, students must be studying either in their residence hall rooms or designated areas.
-Those designated areas are the Library and Hooper Academic building.
+Those designated areas are the Library,Hooper Academic building, Shackelford, and Shattuck.
 Students must sign in and out of these areas.
 When they sign out they must immediately return to their residence hall.

 VIRTUAL LEARNING